symfony/symfony-docs/frontend/encore/simple-example.rst

 The previous example is the best way to deal with SPA (Single Page Applications) and very simple applications.
 However, as your app grows, you may want to have page-specific JavaScript or CSS (e.g. homepage, blog, store, etc.).
-To handel this, add a new "entry" for each page that needs custom JavaScript or CSS:
+To handle this, add a new "entry" for each page that needs custom JavaScript or CSS:

 .. code-block:: javascript